Fixed points and semifree bordism

 }

-Equivariant complex cobordism $MU^{G}$ with respect to the action of a compact abelian group $G$ is the universal complex-oriented $G$-equivariant cohomology theory, yet descriptions of its coefficients are unknown, incomplete, or unusable except for finite cyclic groups.
-Geometric equivariant cobordism $\Omega^{U:G}$, whose coefficient ring is given by bordism classes of (tangentially) stably complex closed $G$-manifolds,\footnote{\ There is some terminological disagreement in the literature.
-By a \emph{tangentially} \defd{stably complex $G$-manifold} we mean a smooth manifold $M$ such that a stabilization $TM \+ \ul\R^n$ of the tangent bundle, by a product bundle $\ul{\R^n} = M \x \R^n \to M$ equipped with $G$-action $g\.(x,v) = (gx,v)$, admits a complex structure commuting with the $G$-action of $TM$.
-Two $G$-equivariant stable complex structures on the same manifold are said to be equivalent if some stabilizations, by complex trivial bundles $M \x \C^m$ again with the action $g\.(x,v) = (gx,v)$, become $G$-equivariantly isomorphic as complex vector bundles. } is even less known.
+Homotopical equivariant complex cobordism $MU^{G}$ with respect to the action of a compact Lie group $G$ is the universal complex-oriented $G$-equivariant spectrum, yet concrete presentations of its coefficient ring are unknown except for certain cases when $G$ is finite.
+Geometric equivariant cobordism $\Omega^{U:G}_*(-)$, whose coefficient ring is given by bordism classes of (tangentially) stably complex closed $G$-manifolds is similarly inaccessible in most cases as of this writing.